by Sebastian R. Fama

 Marriage requires a great deal of work and dedication.
 That is why Jesus raised marriage to the level of a sacrament.
 In the sacrament of matrimony, the couple receives graces which specifically enable them to live the married life.
-“I can do all things in Him [Jesus] who strengthens me” (Philippians 4:13).
+It is within the bonds of a sacramental marriage that God is most present in a couple’s lives.
+As the Scripture says: “I can do all things in Him [Jesus] who strengthens me” (Philippians 4:13).

 Some believe couples who live together can be just as committed as married couples?
 Surely everyone is entitled to an opinion.
 But opinions don’t change reality.
 And reality is where we live.
 On average, couples who live together (cohabitation) fare much worse than married couples do.
 Sixty percent of cohabiting couples will eventually marry.
 Unfortunately, the probability of divorce for cohabiters is 200% greater than those who did not cohabit prior to marriage (Family Institute, Duquesne University).
 Furthermore, a study following more than 11,000 British children from birth through age thirty-three concluded that “a parental divorce during childhood or adolescence continues to have a negative effect [on mental health] when a person is in his or her twenties or thirties” (Andrew J. Cherlin, P. L. Chase-Lansdale, C. McRae, “Effects of Parental Divorce on Mental Health Throughout the Life Course,” American Sociological Review 63 (1998), 239-249).